Facebook Pixel

 The approach works by:

-1. Using binary search to find the maximum num where accumulated price ≤ k
+1. Using binary search with the template to find the first num where accumulated price > k

 2. For each candidate mid in binary search, using digit DP to calculate the total count of set bits at positions x, 2x, 3x, etc., across all numbers from 1 to mid